Fjallripa/Gomoku-AI/project/project_02-computer_player.md

          - Do also provide the same dev options here.
            - "Continue" displays the list of scores.
 After a second times it says which move the algorithm would have chosen together with its score and the board on which the hypothetical move was made.
            - Entering a coordinate means exploring one move deeper into the search tree.
-   * Check if the minmax-algorithm works correctly for non-TicTacToe-boards.
+   * Check if the minimax-algorithm works correctly for non-Tic Tac Toe-boards.
    * Check if some of the changes made need to be standardized/applied more broadly.

 2. Build the basic infrastructure around algorithms.